Understanding Insomnia

 Sound Therapy

-Sound therapy uses different sounds and frequencies to promote relaxation and well-being.
-Listening to calming music, nature sounds, or white noise can create an environment favorable for falling asleep.
-Methods like Tibetan singing bowl therapy or binaural beats can help you achieve a deep state of relaxation.
+Sound therapy utilizes various sounds and frequencies to promote relaxation, balance, and well-being.
+Listening to calming music, nature sounds, or white noise can help create a soothing environment conducive to sleep.
+Additionally, specific sound healing practices, such as Tibetan singing bowl therapy or binaural beats, can induce a deep state of relaxation and enhance the quality of sleep.

 Aromatherapy